Add GC.stat[:total_time] when GC profiling enabled

 If you want to measure only marking time, I can accept.
 But I'm not sure is it enough.

-Updated by jasonrclark (Jason Clark) over 4 years ago
+Updated by jasonrclark (Jason Clark) about 5 years ago

 That makes sense, Koichi.
 I wondered if timing the small steps by default would be too heavy.